utahplt/chorex/README.md

 end
 ```

+You can bind the result of some expression to a variable/pattern at an actor with `with`.
+In the case of a higher-order choreography (seen above) this is whatever was on node `OtherActor` when `other_chor` executed.
+You may also use `with` for binding local expressions, as seen in the `exchange_message` example under § Function syntax.

-You can use `with` to bind a variable to the result of calling a higher-order choreography.
-Note that right now you can only have one `<-` in the expression.
+Right now you can only have one `<-` in the expression and there can only be one actor that binds variables.

 ## Creating a choreography